Maximus905/testDocs/Demo-Script-for-th2-introduction.md

 5. To set up all the necessary dependencies, you need to install the packages from requirements.txt.
 This can be done with `pip install -r requirements.txt`.
 > Note that `infra-mgr-config.yml` file content a list of possible parameters for `k8s-propagation` and parameter description.

 As the result of these steps `infra-mgr` will create a new namespace in your Kubernetes and rise up all components from current configuration.
 The related namespace with all the necessary settings will be set up automatically with `infra-mng` after you’ll copy the config to your branch.
-In this configuration, you’ll be able to study how to work with th2 and how to run the demo script.

 ## 3. THEORY OF TH2
 Let’s consider the components which we have in the demo configuration.